Updated: May 6, 2024

-The payroll tax calculator at the top of this page is all you need to get payroll taxes right in Alaska.
+The Alaska payroll tax calculator at the top of this page is all you need to get payroll taxes right.
 Just enter income and W-4 information for each employee, and the calculator will take care of the rest.
+We also have an Alaska paycheck calculator that can help with the math for hourly employees.

 Federal payroll taxes for Alaska employers